geotrellis/geotrellis.github.com/gettingstarted/parallel.md

 #### Architecture Concepts
-Behind the scenes, GeoTrellis is using the actor model for parallel and distributed computation--the primary abstraction is message passing instead of shared memory.
+Behind the scenes, GeoTrellis is using the actor model for parallel and distributed computation -- the primary abstraction is message passing instead of shared memory.
 This event-based model allows us to re-use the same threads by interleaving calculations for different processes on the same threads, but requires operations to be asynchronous.
 Operations are not allowed to block